Hydrospheredata/mist/docs/library_scala.md

 Every job invocation on Mist has unique id and performs on some worker.
 It can be usefull in some situtaions to known that information at job side.
 Also mist provides special logger that collect logs on mist-master node, so you can use it to debug your jobs.
-This thing together is called `MistExtras`.
+This things together are called `MistExtras`.
 Example:

 ```scala
 import mist.api._